 2. Navigate to Account Policies > Account Lockout Policy in the left pane of Local Security Policy.

 Please see How to disable automatic screen lock in Ubuntu Linux.
 How to deploy MBAM for Bitlocker Administration, and How to create a Windows Server reference image using WDS.
-Also, see How to fix “An Attempt Was Made to Reference a Token That Does Not Exist” in Windows 10.
+See how to fix “An Attempt Was Made to Reference a Token That Does Not Exist” in Windows 10.

 Enter the Value for Invalid Logon Attempts